Investigators: Parents locked teenage daughter in room for months at a time

 A family friend of the Farrells called them a wonderful Christian family, but the state said their teenage daughter escaped her captors -- her own parents.

-We speak with a family friend who was shocked to hear of the allegations, on Channel 2 Action News, starting at 6 p.m.
+We speak exclusively with the woman who found a teen, on Channel 2 Action News at 6 p.m.

 Lawyers for the Farrells asked that the bond hearing be put off for at least a couple of weeks.